Cobb County DUI Guide

 Critical Deadlines

-- ALR Hearing Deadline: You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
-Failing to request this hearing will result in the automatic suspension of your driver's license.
+- Administrative License Revocation (ALR) Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Georgia Department of Driver Services (DDS).
+Failing to request this hearing within the deadline results in an automatic suspension of your driver's license.

 DUI Enforcement in Cobb County